jojo-baker/hello-world/README.md

 Hello!

-This is justa  test readme file to finish an exercise.
+This is just a  test readme file to finish an exercise.